You know the thought isn't you. It keeps coming anyway.

 The instinct when you get a disturbing thought is to fight it.
 Push it away.
 Argue with it.
 Try to prove to yourself that you'd never do that thing.

 That instinct makes it worse.
-Every time you engage with the thought, whether by analyzing it, avoiding a trigger, seeking reassurance from someone ("I'm not a bad person, right?"), or performing a mental ritual, you're teaching your brain that the thought was a real threat.
+Every time you engage with the thought — analyzing it, avoiding a trigger, seeking reassurance ("I'm not a bad person, right?"), or performing a mental ritual — you're teaching your brain that the thought was a real threat.
 Your brain responds by sending it more often.

 The treatment that works best for intrusive thoughts is called ERP: Exposure and Response Prevention.
+In plain terms, it means gradually facing the thoughts that scare you while learning not to do the rituals that temporarily make the fear go away.
 It's a specific form of CBT designed for OCD and obsessive thought patterns.

 That sounds terrible.
 We know.
 But it works.
-A meta-analysis by Olatunji et al. (2013) in the Journal of Anxiety Disorders found that ERP produced large, lasting reductions in OCD symptoms.
-It's the first-line treatment recommended by the American Psychological Association for OCD.
+A review of multiple studies by Olatunji et al. (2013) in the Journal of Psychiatric Research found that ERP produces large, lasting symptom reductions — and it's the first-line treatment recommended by the American Psychological Association for OCD.

 You're not the only person thinking these things